Australian Immigration News: May 2021

 This special consideration comes into effect in July and is the latest COVID-19 concession granted by the Australian Government.

-Significant changes in the Business Innovation and Investment Program from July
+Business Innovation and Investment Program changes

 - Funds will be required to provide annual independent audit reports showing their compliance with the CIF